3 Online Networking Tips for Therapists

 Once you’ve broken the ice and shown genuine interest by asking some good, open-ended questions, it’s only a matter of time before your new networking buddy starts talking about something they’re struggling with.

 Your job in this situation?
-To listen closely to their frustration as you silently let the wheels start turning on this question: how can you help?
+To listen closely to their frustration as you silently let the wheels start turning on this question: how can you be of assistance?

 Try not to focus on income or a future favor at this time—there may be opportunities for that later on.
 Just ask yourself how you can help right now.
 This offer of help doesn’t have to require a huge amount of time or resources on your part.
 But there are a few simple, genuine things you can do that could make your peer’s life a lot easier.